XeiTon8/XeiTon8/README.md

 ## 📃 About
-A developer specialized on building web applications with React/Angular.
-I have 1 year of commercial experience with front-end/backend.
+A developer specialized on building web applications with frontend/backend technologies.
 My main developing skills include problem-solving by making theories and implementing code logic to overcome challenges, creating app architecture and constant improvement.